Theatre Jacksonville offers Fall and Spring after-school classes for those interested in learning more about theatre production and performance.

 Theatre Jacksonville is committed to bringing together diverse individuals who collaborate in the pursuit of an artistic vision.

 Summer is a time for Make Believe!
-Join us for one or more of our 4-week sessions where campers will explore, have fun, make friends, and create!
+Join us for one or both of our 3-week in-person sessions or our weekly virtual sessions.
+It's a time for campers to create, have fun, make friends, all while exploring!

 Through the use of theatre games, creative improvisation, and scene work, we'll explore subtext, believability, and the importance of being in the moment.